winstromming/sassdown/README.md

 [Handlebars](http://handlebarsjs.com/) is a semantic templating syntax.
 Put simply, it allows you to output dynamic properties in HTML using `{{  }}` from a variety of data sources such as JSON.

 Sassdown uses Handlebars to output data from the File Objects it creates.
-Your `.hbs` file specified in the `template_html` option may contain code that looks like this for example:
+Your `.hbs` file specified in the `template` option may contain code that looks like this for example:

 ```html
 {{#each sections}}